By John Huggan

 VIRGINIA WATER, England -- Another day, yet another apology.
 Just when it looked like the opening round of the BMW PGA Championship at Wentworth might just pass without any major off-course talking point other than the unseasonably chilly weather, European Tour executive director George O'Grady -- of all people -- perpetrated the second race-related gaffe of the week.

-Speaking on Sky television, the Ulster-born official was asked about Sergio Garcia and the Spaniard's already infamous comments.
+Speaking on Sky television, the Ulster-born official was asked about Sergio Garcia and the Spaniard's already infamous comments regarding the dietary requirements of Tiger Woods during the upcoming U.S. Open.
+"I will have him over for dinner every night," said Garcia (in what O'Grady claimed was "a light-hearted remark that backfired").
 "And we will serve him fried chicken."

 Photo by Getty Images

 Anyway, in a further and equally vain attempt to support Garcia, O'Grady felt moved to reveal: "Most of Sergio's friends in the States happen to be colored athletes."
 And that, "We accept all races on the European Tour."
 And that, "There is no need for any further disciplinary action" (ignoring the fact that there has so far been no official disciplinary action taken against Garcia).

 All of which might have been fine half a century ago, a time before "black" replaced "colored" as an acceptable description for African-Americans.
 But not now.
 And especially not this week.

 O'Grady, not surprisingly, was quickly apprised of his error, after which he released a one-line statement: "I deeply regret using an inappropriate word in a live interview for Sky Sports for which I unreservedly apologize."